wildlyclassyprince/crypto/tiny_blockchain/README.md

 In other words, the blockchain is a public database where new data is immutably appended to a chain of historical records.
 It has given rise to new digital currencies that have no central authority.

+In this repo we will build a mock implementation (in Python) of a cryptocurrency based on the blockchain.

 To run the app, type in the following:

 1. `./run.sh` to start the server.